(created March 2018, last review May 2020)

 - an actual or potential buyer (and its agents and advisers) in connection with an actual or proposed purchase, merger or acquisition of any part of our business

-We may occasionally advise you of services which are relevant to your organisation based on our understanding of your needs and the services we have previously provided to you.
+When you leave your details on our websites, you will receive the monthly governors blog, you can unsubscribe from this at any time.
+We may occasionally advise you of services which are relevant to your organisation based on our understanding of your needs, our relationship with you and the services we have previously provided to you.
+We will seek consent to keep in contact with you.

 Telephone Marketing – We may call you from time to time to advise you of services which are relevant to your organisation based on our understanding of your needs and previous services.